Expedition Everest Challenge

 Run as A Team…or as the A-Team

 If you like running with a friend, enlist them into the Expedition Everest Challenge and save a few dollars on the registration fees.
-If your two-person team registered by January 14, 2014 the cost was $230, between January 15 and February 18 it is $255, and on February 19 it became $280.
+If your two-person team registered by December 30, 2014 the cost was $240, between December 31 and January 20, 2015 it is $265, and on January 21 it became $290.

 Don’t worry, the fun doesn’t stop when you stop running because that’s when the party starts.
 Included in the registration fee, this event allows participants into the closed-to-the-public Animal Kingdom and allows entry onto Kali River Rapids, DINOSAUR, Dinoland U.S.A., and the titular Expedition Everest.
 Being in Animal Kingdom at night is rare normally, but to experience this with a relatively low crowd is spectacular.

-Participants in ALL EVENTS (except the Kids Races) must pick up their race packet at the ESPN Wide World of Sport Complex from 11am-7pm on Friday, May 2, 2014 or 9am-3pm on Saturday, May 3.
+Participants in ALL EVENTS must pick up their race packet at the ESPN Wide World of Sport Complex from 11am-7pm on Friday, May 1, 2015 or 9am-3pm on Saturday, May 2.

 The Expedition Everest Challenge is a relatively small race and takes place well after the park is closed for the day, therefore the impact on crowds is very minimal.
 If you are staying in one of the host resorts (listed above), you may notice an increase in guests, but you won’t notice an increase in attraction wait times.